Codex tools: Log in

 Readers should be able to contact you in two ways: (1) by leaving a comment under a post, and (2) by contacting you through an email address or contact form.
 Several plugins provide immediate contact forms you can implement on your site.
 This way when a literary agent contacts you for a book deal, or a conference organizer wants to ask you to deliver the keynote, the person can actually contact you.

-As you explore the code in your theme's files (Design > Theme Editor), you'll see that the code consists of XHTML and PHP tags.
+The code in your theme's files consists of XHTML and PHP tags.
 PHP is the scripting language that WordPress uses to pull information from the database, where your blog's data is stored.
 WordPress uses different PHP tags to call different types of information from the database.
 When the user clicks on a page that has a PHP tag, WordPress dynamically calls the data from the database and displays it.

 PHP tags begin with a <?php and end with a ?>.
 The text between this tag is the function.
 For example, the following PHP tag shows all your categories, but with a specific parameter to exclude categories 10, 11, and 12: